Israel strike in Gaza destroys building with AP, other media - WTMJ

 Al-Jazeera, the news network funded by Qatar’s government, broadcast the airstrikes live as the building collapsed.

-“This channel will not be silence.
-Al-Jazeera will not be silenced,” an on-air anchorwoman said, her voice thick with emotion.
+“This channel will not be silenced.
+Al-Jazeera will not be silenced,” an on-air anchorwoman from Al-Jazeera English said, her voice thick with emotion.
 “We can guarantee you that right now.”

 Mohammed Hadidi told reporters his wife and five children had gone to celebrate the Eid al-Fitr holiday with relatives.
 She and three of the children, aged 6 to 14, were killed, while an 11-year-old is missing.
 Only his 5-month-old son Omar is known to have survived.